irenmax/chatterbox-recipe-skill/README.md

 3. Set the right server address inn the variable `recipeUrl` in the `__init__.py` script.
 Commit and push the changes to your repository.
 4. Install the skill on your Chatterbox posting the command in the Chatterbox chat:
 `/install https://github.com/[your_user_name]/chatterbox_recipe_skill`
 5. Press the button and say _"Hello"_, if the Chatterbox responds with _"Hello World"_, the skill was installed successfully.
+Of course you can also test any other intent.

 This project was created during the course [Free and Open Technologies](https://tiss.tuwien.ac.at/course/courseDetails.xhtml?dswid=5216&dsrid=697&courseNr=193093&semester=2021S) at TU Wien.